FB-Reda/FB-Reda/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=fb-reda.fb-reda)

-I'm a Software Engineer working for the Product Engineering team at Donnelley Financial Solutions.
-Prior to that I completed my degree in Computer Engineering at Marquette University with a focus in Intelligent Systems.
+I'm a Chicago based Software Engineer previously working for the Product Engineering team at Donnelley Financial Solutions.
+For school I completed my degree in Computer Engineering at Marquette University with a focus in Intelligent Systems.
 In my free time I work on the Chicago International Model United Nations conference as the Undersecretary-General of Media and as a member of the engineering department.

 ## 🔧 Technologies & Tools